gopijaganthan/codingRound/README.md

 **Technology stack:** *Java, Selenium, TestNG, Maven*

-I wanted this framework to be more maintainable and reliable.__
+I wanted this framework to be more maintainable and reliable.  <br />
-	- Have categorize page element & reusable from test script.__
+  - Have categorize page element & reusable from test script.
-	- Used floating driver for more maintainability__
+  - Used floating driver for more maintainability
-	- Removed static timeouts.__
+  - Removed static timeouts.

 I have modified the script with following changes